 A dehumidifying heat pipe resembles two heat exchangers, located on either side of the air conditioner's evaporator coil.
 Several tubes connect the two sections.
 A refrigerant inside the tubes pre-cools the incoming supply air by absorbing the heat from it.
 This causes the refrigerant in the tube to evaporate.
 The air conditioner evaporator cools it further, extracting up to 91% more water vapor than a conventional evaporator would.
 After the refrigerant in the tubes changes into a vapor, it flows to the condensing section at the other end of the system.
 There, it releases its heat into the air stream and returns to its liquid state again.
 Gravity then causes the refrigerant to flow to the evaporator end of the pipe to begin the cycle again.

-Most models of heat pumps and central air conditioners can be retrofitted with dehumidifying heat pipes.
+Some models of commercial heat pumps and central air conditioners can be retrofitted with dehumidifying heat pipes.
 You can choose either a replacement cooling coil that incorporates the heat pipe, or add-on heat pipes for the unit's ventilation system.
 You may also want to consider a complete air-conditioner unit that incorporates the heat pipe.